mitchest/c2c/cran-comments.md

 ## R CMD check results

-0 ERRORS | 0 WARNINGS | 1 NOTES
+0 ERRORS | 0 WARNINGS | 0 NOTES

-* This is a new release, so the NOTE is the new package NOTE
+* There were no ERRORs, WARNINGs or NOTEs

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+* This is a new release, so there are no reverse dependencies.

 ---